 Although this method of cooking the dove breasts was good, an even better way to prepare them was introduced to us by our friend, Pat.
 Breading and deep-frying the breasts was a game-changer and is now our favorite method of preparing dove breasts.

 A close second is how my sister-in-law, Tami, prepares the dove breasts.
 She calls them "Toritos."
-Similar to Jalapeno Poppers, the peppers are stuffed with cream cheese and dove breast, then wrapped in bacon and grilled.
+Similar to jalapeno poppers, the peppers are stuffed with cream cheese and dove breast, then wrapped in bacon and grilled.

-Kathleen, at Grits and Gouda, has a similar dove recipe called Bacon-Wrapped Dove Jalapeno Poppers.
+Kathleen, at Grits and Gouda, has a similar dove recipe called bacon-wrapped dove jalapeno poppers.
 Give it a try!

-🥩 Related Recipes
+🥩 More Wild Game Recipes

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.